simpleid/simpleid.github.io/docs/1/extensions.md

 2. To enable the extension, edit the <code>SIMPLEID_EXTENSIONS</code> configuration option in the <code>config.php</code> file and add the name of the extension.
 Separate multiple extensions with commas.

-{% panel 'note' %}
+> [!NOTE]
-If the version of SimpleID you originally installed was before 0.5, the <code>SIMPLEID_EXTENSIONS</code> configuration option may not exist in your <code>config.inc</code> file.
+> If the version of SimpleID you originally installed was before 0.5, the <code>SIMPLEID_EXTENSIONS</code> configuration option may not exist in your <code>config.inc</code> file.
 You can add it in manually.
-{% endpanel %}

 ### Uninstalling an extension